2009 Amanti New Car Test Drive

 The engine delivers strong power when accelerating onto busy freeways.
 The ride is nice on rough highways and the steering is very light.
 The suspension is tuned to obtain a smooth ride quality.

 The Kia Amanti was launched as a 2007 model in early 2006.
 There are no changes for 2008.

 The 2008 Kia Amanti ($25,495) is offered in one trim level, equipped with a 264-hp V6 engine and five-speed automatic transmission.

-Standard features include cloth upholstery, dual-zone automatic climate control, leather-wrapped steering wheel with audio and cruise controls, tilt steering column, power seats, power express windows, power heated mirrors, auto-dimming rearview mirror with Homelink, power locks, an AM/FM/CD/cassette sound system with six speakers, a keyless entry system, and fog lights.
+Standard equipment includes cloth upholstery, dual-zone automatic climate control, leather-wrapped steering wheel with audio and cruise controls, tilt steering column, power seats, power express windows, power heated mirrors, auto-dimming rearview mirror with Homelink, power locks, an AM/FM/CD/cassette sound system with eight speakers, a keyless entry system, and fog lights.
 Standard tires are P225/60R16 on painted alloy wheels.

-Safety features include front air bags, side air bags for front and rear seats, full-length curtain air bags; anti-lock brakes (ABS) with Electronic Brake-force Distribution (EBD), tire-pressure monitoring, active headrests, seatbelt pretensioners and force limiters, and a LATCH child-seat system.
+Safety features include front air bags, side air bags for front and rear seats, full-length curtain air bags, anti-lock brakes (ABS) with Electronic Brake-force Distribution (EBD), tire-pressure monitoring, seatbelt pretensioners and force limiters, and a LATCH child-seat system.

 - Fastest-depreciating cars in the United States

 Research another vehicle

 - Land Rover